Hospo worker staff crunch: Make jobs better, Immigration Minister says

-The new Immigration Minister has accepted some concerns hospitality sectors raised over foreign worker shortages.
+New Immigration Minister Michael Wood has accepted some concerns hospitality sectors raised over foreign worker shortages.

 But he said companies should also consider how to make low-wage jobs with insecure working conditions more attractive places to work.